Multimammate mice, also known as African Soft Rats or Natal rats, are small, rat-like rodents from SA (South Africa).

 As their name suggests, these cute rodents have extra-soft fur as compared to most other rodent species.

-Today, we share with you, African soft fur rats caresheet!
-But let’s learn a bit on their background and history.
+Today, we share with you, the African soft fur rats’ care sheet!
+But let’s learn a bit about their background and history.

-However, a lot of mouse and rat fanciers, thought these creatures were amazingly cute, and potentially intelligent.
+However, a lot of mice and rat fanciers, thought these creatures were amazingly cute and potentially intelligent.